 nmap -p- 10.10.10.1

-# Stealth scan with OS detection — good all-rounder
+# Stealth SYN scan with OS and version detection

 nmap -sS -sV -O -Pn 10.10.10.1